Cloth Interactive Transformer for Virtual Try-On: Experiments

 \section{Experiments}

-\textbf{Datasets.} We conduct all our experiments on the same dataset collected by Han et al.~\cite{han2018viton} and used in VITON, CP-VTON, and CP-VTON+.
-Because of copyright issues, we could only utilize the reorganized version.
+\textbf{Datasets.} We conduct all the experiments on the same dataset collected by Han \textit{et al.}~\cite{han2018viton} that used in VITON~\cite{han2018viton}, CP-VTON~\cite{wang2018toward}, and CP-VTON+~\cite{minar2020cp}.
+Note that due to copyright issues, we only use the reorganized version as the previous works~\cite{wang2018toward,minar2020cp} did.
 It contains around 19,000 front-view women and top clothing image pairs.
-There are 16,253 cleaned pairs, which are split into a training set and a validation set with 14,221 and 2,032 pairs, respectively.
-In the training set, the target clothing and the clothing worn by the wearer are the same.
-However, in the test set, the two are different.
+Specifically, there are 16,253 cleaned pairs which are split into a training set and a validation set with 14,221 and 2,032 pairs, respectively.
+In the training set, the target cloth and the cloth worn by the wearer are the same.
+However, in the test stage, \textit{there are \textbf{two} kinds of test settings}.
+The first one is the same as the training settings, where the target clothing item and the clothing item worn by the wearer are the same (we refer to this case as a \textit{\textbf{retry-on setting}} because it is just like the wearer takes off the cloth first then retries this cloth on, hence we have the ground truth for this case).
+Another setting means that the target clothing item is different from the one worn by the wearer (we refer to this kind as the \textit{\textbf{try-on setting}}).

-\textbf{Evaluation Metrics.} We follow~\cite{minar2020cp,yang2020towards,issenhuth2020not} and adopt Jaccard Score (JS)~\cite{jaccard1912distribution}, Structure Similarity (SSIM) \cite{wang2004image} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} metrics for the same clothing try-on cases (with ground truth cases) in the first geometric matching stage and the second try-on stage, respectively.
-The original target human image is used as the reference image for SSIM and LPIPS (lower score means better), and the parsed segmentation area for the current upper clothing is used as the JS reference.
-For different clothing try-on (where no ground truth is available), we used the Inception Score (IS) \cite{salimans2016improved}.
+\textbf{Evaluation Metrics.} To evaluate the performance of our method.
+We firstly adopt the Jaccard Score~\cite{jaccard1912distribution} for the \textit{\textbf{retry-on}} case (\emph{i.e.}, with ground truth) in the first stage.
+We also follow~\cite{minar2020cp,yang2020towards,issenhuth2020not} to use the Structural Similarity (SSIM) \cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, Peak Signal-to-Noise Ratio (PSNR), Frechet Inception Distance (FID), and Kernel Inception Distance (KID) metrics in the second stage.
+Note that we adopt the original human image with the original clothing item as the reference image for SSIM and LPIPS (the lower, the better), and the parsed segmentation area for the current upper clothing is used as the reference for calculating the JS score.
+For \textit{\textbf{try-on}} case (no ground truth), we evaluate the performance of our method and other state-of-the-art methods by the Inception Score (IS)~\cite{salimans2016improved}.

+\textbf{Implementation Details.} For the geometric matching stage, we build 2 feature extractors (see the downsample layers shown in Figure~\ref{fig:framework}) with 4 2-strided downsampling convolutional layers followed by 2 1-strided ones (filter numbers: 64, 128, 256, 512, 512) to generate $X_p$ and $X_c$.
+Those two extractors are only different in input channels.
+The regression networks before the TPS warping operation contain 2 2-strided convolutional layers, 2 1-strided ones (filter numbers: 512, 256, 128, 64), and 1 FC layer with output size 50.
+For the try-on stage, the U-net used here consists of 6 2-strided down-sampling convolutional layers (filter numbers: 64, 128, 256, 512, 512, 512) and 6 up-sampling (filter numbers: 512, 512, 256, 128, 64, 4).
+Each convolutional layer is followed by one InstanceNorm layer, and a Leaky Relu with slope is set to 0.2.
+Note that we stack 3 CIT encoders in both matching and reasoning blocks.